Market overview: Financial markets focus on US elections

 In percentage points

 This graphic shows the difference between the yields to maturity on government and corporate bonds in US dollars, euros and Swiss francs.
-These spreads widened considerably in the first six months of 2022, only to narrow significantly again during the second half of the year and at the start of 2023.
-The credit spread widened slightly again in March 2023, but has generally trended sideways since then, and even narrowed again recently.
+These spreads widened considerably in the first half of 2022, only to narrow significantly again during the second half of the year and at the beginning of the following year.
+Credit spreads widened slightly again in March 2023, before settling back to a low level and recently even seeing a further fall.

 Source: Bloomberg Barclays